magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-When I want to grasp an initial understanding of a new CLJ/CLJS library, the very first thing I do, aside from reading the corresponding `README.md` file when available, it's to take a look at its build file.
+When I want to grasp an initial understanding of a new CLJ/CLJS library, the very first thing I do, aside from reading the corresponding `README.md` file when available, is to take a look at its build file.
 As most CLJ/CLJS libraries, `valip`, being based on the `leiningen` build tool, uses a `project.clj` build file: